-These policies provide coverage for the most common risks of running a bar.
+These insurance policies cover the most common risks of running a bar.

 This policy covers medical bills and property damage in an accident involving your bar's vehicle.
-It also covers vehicle theft and vandalism.
+Most states require it for business-owned vehicles.

-This policy covers legal fees, settlements, and medical costs if alcohol is served or sold at a bar to a visibly intoxicated person who then harms others.
+This policy covers legal fees, settlements, and medical costs if alcoholic beverages are served to a visibly intoxicated person who then harms others or their property.

 This policy helps bars, brew pubs, and other food service businesses recover from cyberattacks and data breaches.
 It's recommended for any business that stores customer information.